CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 {{<tab "NetQ CLI">}}

-1. Download the NetQ Debian packages needed for upgrade from the {{<exlink url="https://cumulusnetworks.com/downloads/#product=NetQ" text="Cumulus Downloads page">}}, selecting the appropriate version and hypervisor/platform.
+1. Download the NetQ Debian packages needed for upgrade from the {{<exlink url="http://support.mellanox.com/s/" text="My Mellanox support">}} page, selecting the appropriate version and hypervisor/platform.
 Place them in an accessible part of your local network.

 2. Upload the images to the LCM repository.
 This example uploads the two packages (`netq-agent` and `netq-apps`) needed for NetQ version 4.0.0 for a NetQ appliance or VM running Ubuntu 18.04 with an x86 architecture.